Chinese Torture 酷刑 Kù xíng

 Perhaps a better known form of Chinese torture was the slow dropping of water onto the forehead with the body firmly strapped down.
 The incessant and regular dropping of water was a mental rather than physical torture, the victim never had any relief.
 If that wasn't enough there were occasions when acid was occasionally also dropped that would painfully burn through the skin into the brain.
-This increased the terror as the prisoner had no way of knowing if the next drop would be water or acid.
+This increased the terror as the prisoner would not know if the next drop would be water or acid.
 Branding with hot irons and the amputation of limbs, genitals or the nose was widespread.
-Cutting off the nose (without anesthetic) was so common that it has own character in the language 劓 yì.
+Chopping off the nose (without anesthetic) was so common that it has own character in the language 劓 yì.

 To ensure the extended family restrained all its members from criminal acts severe punishments were meted out to the whole lot.
 In extreme cases the whole male family would be executed miè zú (灭族) - grandfather, father, children, cousins and grandchildren.
+The most severe punished all relations within 'nine degrees' of relationship - including uncles, aunts and sisters-in-law.
 Family members under 16 years old and women would be spared but taken as slaves so the whole family would effectively 'disappear' from history.
-The worst example is probably from 1380 when Ming Emperor Hongwu charged Hu Weiyong with high treason.
-Not only was Hu's whole family slaughtered but anyone remotely associated with him, resulting in well over 30,000 executions - for one crime (and so more of a purge of possible dissidents rather than criminal punishment).
+The worst example is probably from 1380 when Ming Emperor Hongwu charged Hu Weiyong ➚ with high treason.
+Not only was Hu's whole family slaughtered but anyone remotely associated with him, resulting in well over 30,000 executions - for one crime; although it has to be said that this was probably more of a purge of possible dissidents rather than criminal punishment.